infancy & pregnancy loss

 Holding Space For Pregnancy Loss

-Holding Space for Pregnancy Loss, in conjunction with Institute of Birth Breath and Death, is offered as an in-person training, four times a year at various locations throughout the year.
+Holding Space for Pregnancy Loss, is offered as an in-person training, four times a year at various locations throughout the year.
 All training's empower participants to best support bereaved families following perinatal and infant loss.

 Holding Space for Pregnancy Loss training's are specifically geared for birth/postpartum doulas, bereavement doulas, therapists, midwives, ministers, OBs, prenatal yoga teachers, bereaved parent activists, and end-of-life care professionals.
 However, all interested in the topic are more than welcome to join Holly as she compassionately and wisely prepares participants to more confidently and clearly hold space for one of life’s most painful and devastating losses.

-In-person training will guide participants through a heartfelt analysis of three key components central to holding space for grieving mothers and their families.
+In-person training will guide participants through a heartfelt analysis of two key components central to holding space for grieving mothers and their families.

 These components are: